wacncontent/CustomizeTool/addCommentOutput/articles/vs-azure-tools-connected-services-add-mobile-services.md

 ## Connect to Azure Mobile Services using the Add Connected Services dialog

 1. Make sure you have an Azure account.
-If you don't have an Azure account, you can sign up for a [trial](/pricing/free-trial/).
+If you don't have an Azure account, you can sign up for a <!-- deleted by customization [trial](/pricing/free-trial/) --><!-- keep by customization: begin --> [trial](/pricing/1rmb-trial/) <!-- keep by customization: end -->.

 1. Open the **Add Connected Services** dialog box.
  - For .NET apps, open your project in Visual Studio, open the context menu for the **References** node in Solution Explorer, and then choose **Add Connected Service**